bobjacobsen/EventTools/eventtools/load-new-year-ops.md

 Instructions for Rolling to a New Year

 These are the instructions for rolling a convention to a new year.
 E.g. you've have BayRails 2015, and want to get ready to use that same EventTools install for BayRails 2017.
+You can also use this to reload a test database from a production one.

 - [ ] Export all bayrails2015 databases using phpMyAdmin